LiveDuo/LiveDuo/README.md

 <img align="right" width="300" height="250" src="https://cdn.dribbble.com/users/1162077/screenshots/4649464/skatter-programmer.gif">

-I'm a software engineer turned mathematician turned software engineer again and an Indie Hacker 🪵🔥.
+A software engineer turned mathematician turned software engineer again and an Indie Hacker 🪵🔥.

-I'm building products stuff that I think are missing and share them with people!
+I'm building products and stuff that I think are missing and share them with people!

-Also, I created an OSS landing page builder for Next.js that run locally and has no external dependencies!
+Also, I've created an OSS landing page builder for Next.js that run locally and has no external dependencies!

 Currently working on:
 - [Diagram](https://www.ondiagram.com) - A lightening-fast nocode backend builder that supports MongoDB and Stripe.